-- The project must be completed before the student's graduation.
+- The project must be completed before your graduation.

-- Selected students will be asked to make a presentation to a panel of judges.
+- If you are shortlisted, you will need to make a presentation to a panel of judges.

 - Title of project

 - Name of supervisor (please indicate FYP, UROP, STePS or Capstone)

 - Abstract of the project (200 words), including motivation and objectives of the project